Xilinx/Vitis_Libraries/codec/docs/src/tutorial.rst

 .. code-block:: shell

-    make run DEVICE=xilinx_u200_gen3x16_xdma_2_202110_1.xpfm COSIM=1
+    make run PLATFORM=xilinx_u200_gen3x16_xdma_2_202110_1.xpfm COSIM=1

-    # DEVICE is case-insensitive and support awk regex.
+    # PLATFORM is case-insensitive and support awk regex.

     # Alternatively, the FPGA part can be speficied via XPART.
-When XPART is set, DEVICE will be ignored.
+When XPART is set, PLATFORM will be ignored.

     make run XPART=xcu200-fsgd2104-2-e COSIM=1